HimanshuBoy/Python_Based_Nmap_Scanner/README.md

-This is the small Python-based nmap project that scans the network devices and look for open ports in it We have three option of scan in this project:
+This is the small Python-based nmap script that scans the network devices and look for open ports in it We have three option of scan in this script:
 1) TCP SCAN
 2) UDP SCAN
 3) Comprehensive SCAN